 It all started after realising how little even those who professed to be usher aware actually knew!

-Access is the name of the game, I need decent light conditions, I need an acoustically friendly room, I need modifications to text, I need access to a computer with good accessibility programme – all very doable at to those, apparently aware this should have been done without issue, it wasn’t!!
+Access is the name of the game.
+I need decent light conditions, and an acoustically friendly room.
+Modifications to text are needed and I need access to a computer with good accessibility programme.
+It’s all very doable at to those, apparently aware this should have been done without issue, it wasn’t!!

 To continue to the final part of Molly Watt’s inspirational story, CLICK HERE